TheEnbyWitch/CoDMayaTools/README.md

 1) Set the file path in the export window for where you want the model to be saved to.

-2) Select Meshes/Joints (At least on mesh or joint must be selected.
+2) Select Meshes/Joints (At least one mesh or joint must be selected.)

 3) Click "Export Selected".